raviriley/dump/README.md

 # ravidump
-dump - noun - a copying of stored data to a different location, performed typically as a protection against loss.
+dump - noun - a copying of data to a different location, performed typically as a protection against loss.